ucvm/vmmp/README.md

 11. Assign taxonomy with RDP classifer as implemented in `dada2::assignTaxonomy`, using the specified database
 12. Load all results into phyloseq object ready for analysis

+## Provenance

+To get a list of all the versions of the software used along with the pipeline version and a list of shell commands run by the pipeline type `snakemake print_pipeline_code`.

 ## Future development

 This pipeline will evolve as the analysis tools for 16S data evolve.
 New tools and features will be developed in a separate branch, with master remaining stable.